apigee/cloud-foundry-apigee/samples/coresident-sample/README.md

 These instructions assume the Service Broker is already installed.
 You can check this by running `cf marketplace` and checking to make sure that `apigee-edge` is an offering.

+Throughout these instructions you will see `org = myorg` and `env = test` as well as a domain of `local.pcfdev.io`.
+Be sure to change these values as necessary to match your configurations.

 ## Step 1 - Create the Service:
   ```
   $ cf create-service apigee-edge microgateway-coresident coresident -c \